appbaseio/reactive-manual/content/getting-started/ReactiveBase.md

 ```

 - **analytics** `Boolean` [optional]
     allows recording search analytics (and click analytics) when set to `true` and appbase.io is used as a backend.
 Defaults to `false`.
+Check the [analytics recipe](/advanced/analytics.html) for click analytics implementation.
 - **theme** `Object` [optional]
     allows over-writing of default styles by providing the respective key/values.
 You can read more about its usage [here](/theming/themes.html)
 - **themePreset** `String` [optional]